Locations:

 To lower your cholesterol, your healthcare provider may recommend statin medications.

 If you have nephrotic syndrome, it’s also a good idea to get a yearly influenza (flu) vaccine and a pneumococcal (new-ma-cah-cole) vaccine.
 A pneumococcal vaccine helps protect your body from a pneumococcus (new-ma-cah-cuss) bacterial infection.
-These bacteria may cause ear infections, strep throat, pneumonia and meningitis.
+These bacteria may cause ear infections, pneumonia and meningitis.

 In some cases, your healthcare provider may recommend medications that help prevent blood clots (anticoagulants or blood thinners).
 If you have nephrotic syndrome, you’ll only take these medications if you develop a blood clot.
 They don’t prevent nephrotic syndrome or any symptoms of nephrotic syndrome.